I4INFO/heeraj123.github.io/_posts/2015-11-21-hackdat-mathquiz.markdown

 author:     "Heeraj"
 header-img: "img/post-bg-02.png"
 ---
+<script type='text/javascript' src='//eclkmpbn.com/adServe/banners?tid=98477_161886_3&type=footer&size=468x60'></script>
 <p> If you like to read our old blogs you are welcome, <a href="http://heeraj123.wordpress.com">I4INFO</a> </p>

 <p>This CTF challenges were good and easy I didn't that good.
 I was able to solve 2 Questions that both were easy.</p>

 <p>The web 50 was a simple md5 crypto challenge.
 You have phone keypad with you,  it opens its lock when you
 enter the correct 4 digit password</p>

 <p>When you look it to the source the challenge is quite easy to understand.
 You are given the salt, valid i.e
 md5(salt+answer)=valid.
 The problem is now very easy , I just want to find the answer, I wrote a python program for that.</p>

 <p>Exploit:<br>